 Catterson-Smith moved to London in 1874 to study under John Henry Foley but this was cut short by the sculptor’s death.
 Robert took up painting and then turned to art metal work in 1892.
 Catterson-Smith was largely a self-taught silversmith though he attended some classes a Bedford Park School of Art.
 He worked for William Morris from 1893, particularly on the designs by Edward Burne-Jones for the Kelmscott Press edition of Chaucer.
 Between 1894-32 he was a member of the Art Workers Guild.

 He taught design at the Central School of Arts and Crafts, London and acted as an inspector of schools for the London County Council in the late 1890s.
-From 1901-3 he was headmaster of the Vittoria Street Branch School and from 1903-20 of the Central School of Art, both in Birmingham.
+From 1901-3 he was headmaster of the Vittoria Street School for Jewellery and Metalwork and from 1903-20 of the Birmingham School of Art.
 In 1912 Catterson-Smith also became Director of Art Education for the City of Birmingham.
 He was the author of ‘Drawing from memory and mind picturing’ (London, 1921) and was the subject of the catalogue ‘Robert Catterson-Smith: a forgotten Pre-Raphaelite’ (Brighton, 2003).
 He died at Park House Gardens, Twickenham, London

 Maker: Connells of Cheapside

 Designer: Robert Catterson Smith (attrib)